Focus Areas: Adult Learners, STEM Education, Postsecondary Education

-The KC STEM Alliance, representing employers and organizations that support workforce development in STEM fields, has engaged the Urban Education Research Center at UMKC, the Sinquefield Center at SLU, and the University of Missouri to conduct a longitudinal analysis of postsecondary outcomes of high school Project Lead the Way (PLTW) completers.
+The UERC is collaborating with researchers at the Sinquefield Center for Applied Economic Research at St. Louis University, and the University of Missouri-Columbia to conduct a longitudinal study of the high school and college outcomes of high school Project Lead the Way (PLTW) completers.

 In addition to investigating whether PLTW participants have better postsecondary outcomes than non-participants, a primary goal of this project is to demonstrate the value of using longitudinal data from multiple state agencies for researching important policy issues.
-Findings from this study are scheduled to be released in July 2021.
+A report of preliminary findings from this study is linked below.